OFA-Sys/OFASys/README.md

 * Motion: for tasks like Text-to-Motion.

 # News
+* 2022.12.23 v0.1.0-patch1:
-* 2022.12.23 (v0.1.0-patch1): Refactored and released diffusion-based text-to-motion (v0.1), see [doc](https://ofasys-doc.readthedocs.io/en/latest/task/motion.html) for usage.
-Automatically add bos and eos in the instruction and refactor the TextPreprocess.
+  - Refactored and released diffusion-based `Text-to-Motion` task (v0.1), see [doc](https://ofasys-doc.readthedocs.io/en/latest/task/motion.html) for usage.
+  - Refactored TextPreprocess: BOS and EOS no longer required when writing an instruction.
+  - Added DatabasePreprocess for the `Text-to-SQL` task.

 # Requirements